-Otterbein University’s Common Book is taking on the complex issue of the opioid epidemic through an interdisciplinary lens.
-This shared reading experience will challenge students to look at all angles of the epidemic throughout the academic year.
+Otterbein University’s 2020 Common Book is taking on the complex issue of the opioid epidemic through an interdisciplinary lens.
+This shared reading experience challenges students to look at all angles of the epidemic throughout the academic year.